canonical/lxd/README.md

 <!-- Include start LXD intro -->

 It provides a unified experience for running and managing full Linux systems inside containers or virtual machines.
-LXD supplies images for a [wide number of Linux distributions](https://images.linuxcontainers.org) and is built around a very powerful, yet pretty simple, REST API.
+LXD supports images for a large number of Linux distributions (official Ubuntu images and images provided by the community) and is built around a very powerful, yet pretty simple, REST API.
 LXD scales from one instance on a single machine to a cluster in a full data center rack, making it suitable for running workloads both for development and in production.

 LXD allows you to easily set up a system that feels like a small private cloud.
 You can run any type of workload in an efficient way while keeping your resources optimized.